 Postdoctoral Fellowship Opportunities

-The fellowships require a Ph.D. or M.D. and are normally awarded for two years, with our most successful fellows often being invited to continue as sponsored investigators.
+The fellowships require a Ph.D., O.D., or M.D. and are normally awarded for two years, with our most successful fellows often becoming sponsored investigators.
 Applications from individuals with disabilities or other underrepresented groups are particularly encouraged.
-The NEI Training Grant requires that fellows be US citizens or permanent residents.
+One fellowship is a Smith-Kettlewell fellowships that is open to US Citizens and foreign nationals, and the other is an NEI Training Grant fellowship that requires fellows to be US citizens or permanent residents.

-Scientists are often looking for human subjects to participate in ongoing research studies.
+Scientists are often looking for individuals to participate in ongoing research studies.